Synalytica/TICKStack/README.md

 To get started you need a running docker installation.
 If you don't have one, you can download Docker for [Mac](https://www.docker.com/docker-mac) or [Windows](https://www.docker.com/docker-windows), or follow the installation instructions for Docker CE for your [Linux distribution](https://docs.docker.com/engine/installation/#server).

+### Initial setup
+Signup with finnhub to get the api key.
+Insert the api key in docker-compose.yml.

 ### Running

 To run the `sandbox`, simply use the convenient cli: